risi-kondor/GElib/README.md

 `GElib` is a C++/CUDA library for building equivariant neural networks.
 The library can be used as a pure C++ library or as a C++ extension for PyTorch.
 GElib uses [`cnine`](https://github.com/risi-kondor/cnine) as its backend.
 Documentation for the C++ API can be found in the 'doc' directory.
-Documentation for the Python/PyTorch API is at https://risi-kondor.github.io/GElib/.
+Documentation for the PyTorch API is at https://risi-kondor.github.io/GElib/.

 `GElib` is released under a combination of the Mozilla Public License v.
 2.0. and a custom noncommercial license to be found in the file NONCOMMERCIAL.TXT.
 The latter also applies to the `cnine` component of the package. commercial use requires a licence from the author(s).

-Lead developer: Risi Kondor

-Contributors: Erik Henning Thiede, Ryan Keane

 ## Installing `GElib` as a Python module